Six Sigma software that actually reduces defects

 It's a no-brainer

 One trap I keep seeing: teams get access to sophisticated software and feel obligated to use every feature.
-Don’t do this.
+Don’t.
 Too many tools create noise instead of clarity.
-Pick the handful of techniques that actually enrich your results and ignore the rest.
+Pick the handful of techniques that improve your results and ignore the rest.
 A focused Pareto analysis beats a cluttered dashboard full of charts nobody reads.

 Related questions